Bucin Meaning In Bahasa

 Usually, you just came inside without knocking.
 Now, you knocked on the door?

-And the last sentence is,
+And look at the last sentence here,

 Nanya boleh masuk apa ngga, lagi!

-If I change this sentence into a formal sentence then it will be like this.
+If I change this sentence into a formal sentence, then it will be like this.

 Anda juga bertanya pula, apakah Anda boleh masuk ke dalam.

-Nanya is informal for [bertanya].
-Lagi here is the same as [pula] in that formal sentence.
-Ngga is informal for [tidak].
+[Lagi] here is the same as [pula] in that formal sentence.

 Let's watch the scene below.